 The summation over layers reflects the fact that a given semantic feature may manifest in different representations across multiple MLP layers.
 For example, a feature that emerges in the MLP at layer $\ell$ may reappear, potentially in a transformed form, in the outputs of subsequent MLPs.
 Without accounting for these layer-dependent variations, such duplicated representations would lead to redundant nodes in the attribution graph.
 By allowing features to be represented differently across layers while being linked through a shared latent space, the cross-layer transcoder avoids this duplication and yields a more compact and interpretable attribution structure.
 For a detailed comparison between cross-layer transcoders and standard transcoders, we refer the reader to \citet{lindsey2025landscape}.

-Following the training procedure proposed by Anthropic \cite{ameisen2025circuit}, the final objective combines reconstruction accuracy with sparsity and dead-feature regularization:
+Following the training procedure proposed by Anthropic \citep{ameisen2025circuit}, the final objective combines reconstruction accuracy with sparsity and dead-feature regularization:

 where $\mathbf{W}_{\mathrm{dec}}^{\ell}$ denotes the concatenated decoder weights associated with layer $\ell$, $\mathbf{h}_\ell^{\mathrm{pre}}$ are the corresponding pre-activation values, $\tau$ is a threshold parameter, and $C$ is a scaling constant.
 The hyperparameters $\lambda_{0}$ and $\lambda_{\mathrm{df}}$ control the strength of the sparsity and dead-feature regularization terms.
-We initialize the weights with following circuits updates \cite{transformer_circuits_jan2025}.
-The encoder biais is initialize to have a fixed proportion of the features active at initialization.
+We initialize the weights with following circuits updates \citep{transformer_circuits_jan2025}.
+The encoder bias is initialize to have a fixed proportion of the features active at initialization.
 We provide in Figure~\ref{fig:training_dynamics} the training curves of the sparsity value, the sparsity coefficient, the explained variance, and the amount of dead features.
-We hope this can help the community in training their own cross-layer transcoders.
+We further provide in Table~\ref{tab:training_config} the training configuration and hyperparameters used to train the GPT-2 CLTs.
+We hope this can help the community in training their own CLTs.

 Training CLTs is computationally expensive, with costs scaling in the number of features and layers.
-As a result, aside from Anthropic’s foundational work \cite{ameisen2025circuit, lindsey2025biology}, only a small number of applications exist, including a “greater-than” mechanism study \cite{merullo2025replicating}, an open-source extension \cite{lindsey2025landscape}, and a multilingual analysis \cite{harrasse2025tracing}.
+As a result, aside from Anthropic’s foundational work \citep{ameisen2025circuit, lindsey2025biology}, only a small number of applications exist, including a “greater-than” mechanism study \citep{merullo2025replicating}, an open-source extension \citep{lindsey2025landscape}, and a multilingual analysis \citep{harrasse2025tracing}.
 This scarcity highlights the difficulty of training CLTs at scale.